How to start a Cake Business from Home

 Make it more simple?
 It’s basically; to take all what you need to do and how to do – put it on paper so it makes more sense to you and to those who want to join in business with you.

 Now those you who did your MBA like me must have done a few of these project on Business Plan for your thesis.
 Quite similar but just for real in this cake.
 A normal business plan usually will include – Company Description, SWOT Analysis, Marketing Plan, Operations Plan, Management Plan, Financial Plan, Business model, Value Proposition, Executive summary etc, etc.. (you get the point?)

 When I wanted to start my business I honestly was not looking forward to getting this done.
 Guess what?
 Lucky me again.
 My husband does this for a living.
 Yep!

 He’s an Entrepreneur and Consultant for start-up companies.
 Quite often he will head the company as a CEO – make their business plan, do all the legal stuff, often he will hire the right people like R&D and such.
 He will even help them get the first or first few investment opportunities before he hands over the company to it’s right partners and moves on to the next.
 Honestly quite a stressful job but he likes it.

 Cake Business from Home II – Business Plan

 Here are just a few of the many components you need to think and put down on paper for your personal Cake Business from home planning.
-These are quite simple and self explanatory, I have given you a few more components and elaborated in detail on each of these topic in my eBook.
+These are quite simple and self-explanatory, I have given you a few more components and elaborated in detail on each of these topics in my eBook.